music-match/music-match.github.io/index.md

 This page displays the cards of all the jams the user has liked.
 Unliking jams on will remove it from this page.

+This page is similar to the [Browse Jams](#browse-jams) page in that the cards of the jams contain the same information.

 If the user did not like any jams, a page will be displayed notifying them that they do not have any liked jams and a button to redirect them to browse all the jams:
 <img src="images/no-liked-jams.png">

-This page is similar to the [Browse Jams](#browse-jams) page in that the cards of the jams contain the same information with additional features to "Edit" and "Delete" the jam.

 ## Create Jams Page
 <img src="images/create-jams.png">